African Cichlids, known for their colorful scales, warm and peaceful aura are popular among aquarium enthusiasts.

-This shows intelligent behaviour as they are quick to learn how to earn their fair share of food so much so that they end up eating the food of the other fish in the tank.
-Be careful not to overfeed them though.
+This shows intelligent behavior as they are quick to learn how to earn their fair share of food so much so that they end up eating the food of the other fish in the tank.
+Be careful not to overfeed them, though.

 This can shorten their lifespans as they become big and fluffy and still be hungry for more.

-You can mitigate the effects of their aggression by adding in space for other fish to hide.
-These can be old toy pirate ships or rocks that have holes in them that provide good hiding spaces for other smaller fish.
+You can mitigate the effects of their aggression by adding space for other fish to hide.
+These can be old toy pirate ships or rocks that have holes in them that provide suitable hiding spaces for other smaller fish.

 General Appearance of the African Cichlids

-All the African Cichlids consist of small teeth and some have even developed larger ones based on their size.
-This is mostly to scrape off the algae that grow on the side of the tank or any other food that is edible for them.
+All the African Cichlids consist of small teeth, and some have even developed larger ones based on their size.

-Other than that, you will find the Cichlids to be in the colours blue, red, yellow, green or purple.
-The African Cichlids also have various patterns, such as a redfish with white polka dots or a blue one with yellow lines running through the middle.
+They can be seen in the colors blue, red, yellow, green, or purple.
+They also have various patterns, such as a redfish with white polka dots or a blue one with yellow lines.

-Some rarer species can even change colour depending on the type of water conditions they are exposed to.
+Some species can even change their color depending on the conditions of the aquarium setup.

 What is Their Diet?

-Simply cut a carrot into tiny pieces and throw them into the tank for them to nibble on.
-If you want something more conventional, you can always opt for fish food from the market, although processed food does hinder with the health of your fish.
+Cut a carrot into tiny pieces and throw them into the tank for them to nibble on.
+If you want a conventional option, you can get fish food from the market.